NazireenSania/ELEVATE-LABS---Task-2/README.md

-# 📊 Superstore Sales & Profit Analysis Dashboard
+# 📊 Superstore Sales Analysis Using Power BI

 This project explores and analyzes sales performance data from a retail superstore using **Power BI**.
 It focuses on uncovering insights into **profitability**, **discount strategy effectiveness**, **customer segments**, and **regional sales trends**.
 The dashboard enables better data-driven decision-making for business growth and operational efficiency.